Pinamalayan: American period

 In the Filipino-American War, the American forces took possession of the town, placed it under a military regime from 1901 to 1902; appointed Cornelio Nable as its first President under the new civil government.
 Reorganized on April 28, 1904, under Act No. 1135 of the Philippine Commission, the municipalities of Bongabon and Pola were annexed to Pinamalayan as barrios.
 In the following year, on January 4, 1905, under Act No. 1280, the municipality of Pola was annexed to Pinamalayan as a barrio.
 In 1914, Pinamalayan was organized as a regular municipality.
 Since then, a new town site has been proposed, selected and surveyed for expansion.
 This new town site was planned by Governor Juan Morente, Jr. and Mr. Thomas I. Weeks.
 The American planners made sure that this new town will be laid out properly according to a planning system of wide symmetrical vertical and horizontal roads with proper drainage facilities.
 A big plaza was further constructed in front of the municipal building.
 Pinamalayan still stands as a model in town planning to all the municipalities in Oriental Mindoro.

 In 1914 to 1916, during these years under review, the national high way to Pinamalayan has also been proposed and completed in 1931.

 In January 1912, Pola was separated from Pinamalayan as township and in 1920, Bongabon was separated from Pinamalayan as a municipal district under Act No. 2824 of March 15, 1919.
 Agriculture and business developments gradually increased with opening of roads.
-More people immigrated since then; this position of publics land has hastened; homesteading increased and greater areas of uncultivated lands were turned to production.
+More people immigrated since then - settlement on public [and alienable] land has hastened, homesteading increased resulting to wider areas of uncultivated lands being utilized for agricultural production.

-Japanese period
+World War II and Japanese occupation period

 On or about January 20, 1942, the Japanese Army from Calapan occupied the town and appointed Carlos Aguilocho and M. Medina as occupation Mayors.
 On or about January 15, 1945, the American Army from San Jose landed at Pinamalayan and liberated it from the enemy.
 Substantial progress has been made in the rehabilitation of the town since 1946.
 Municipal roads were repaired and extended, three big bridges were constructed (Balete, Nabuslot, and Lumambayan), a water system and a new market were constructed, a puericulture center and the beautification of the town plaza were undertaken.
 In 1948, Quinabigan was declared a national sub-port.
 The town is composed of six big barrios, namely; Lumang-bayan, Quinabigan, Nabuslot, Panggulayan, Maligaya, and Balete.

+Contemporary

+In the early 1960s, certain barrios south of Pinamalayan associated themselves and successfully petitioned to become an entirely new town resulting in the creation of Municipality of Gloria.

 Typhoon Melor

 On December 15, 2015, Pinamalayan is hit by Typhoon Nona (Melor), which made its fifth landfall.
-The town is badly damaged by the typhoon, with 15,000 homes devastated, about 83% of the 18,000 houses destroyed in Oriental Mindoro, and 24,000 families evacuated.
+The town was badly damaged by the typhoon, with around 15,000 homes devastated, about 83% of the 18,000 houses destroyed in Oriental Mindoro, and approximately 24,000 families evacuated.